MongoExpUser/Terraform-Created-Resources/README.md

   value = "${module.public_cloud_resources.aws_lightsail_instances}"
 }

-# add more outputs as necessary or desired
+# add more outputs as necessary or desired.
 ```